thomasnorris/CmderScripts/Portable/README.txt

 Note: There is not validation for this.
 If you do not include the folder, things will break.

 If there is a path issue starting Cmder for the first time:
-Copy this next line and paste it at the top of cmder_install_location\vendor\init.bat after @echo off set PATH=%PATH:"=%
+Copy this next line and paste it at the top of cmder_install_location\vendor\init.bat after @echo off:

+set PATH=%PATH:"=%

-Restart Cmder.
+then restart Cmder.